Tamron SP 90mm f/2.5 Macro 52B Adaptall 2 Lens Review

 A leather or rubber glove will make removing the adapter easy.
 Barehanded, the adapters are difficult to remove.
 The adapters get tightly locked onto lenses.
 There is not enough surface area on the edge of the adapters to get a good grip.

-Testing was done a on Nikon D750 and a small amount of use on a Sony A7.
+Testing was done on a Nikon D750 and a small amount of use on a Sony A7.
 The biggest issue with both cameras was the weight of the lens.

 The lens is fine for studio use, but I would not want to walk around with it on the D750.